 Before coming to Colorado, Andrés Felipe Jaime worked for three seasons as Assistant Music Director of the Bogota Philharmonic Orchestra, and as Music Director of the Conservatory Orchestra at the National University of Colombia.
 Recent engagements include concerts with the Greeley Philharmonic Orchestra in Colorado, and the National Symphony Orchestra of Colombia.

-Andrés has worked with the Fort Worth Symphony Orchestra, TCU Symphony Orchestra, Greater Miami Youth Symphony, and the Broward Symphony in the United States; as well as the National Symphony Orchestra of Colombia, Orquesta Filarmónica de Bogotá, Orquesta Filarmónica de Medellín, Orquesta Sinfónica EAFIT, Orquesta Filarmónica de Cali, Filarmónica Joven de Colombia and Orquesta Sinfónica UNAB, in Colombia.
+Andrés has worked with the Fort Worth Symphony Orchestra, Greeley Philharmonic Orchestra, Denver Philharmonic, TCU Symphony Orchestra, Frost Symphony Orchestra, Greater Miami Youth Symphony, Alhambra Symphony Orchestra, and the Broward Symphony in the United States; as well as the National Symphony Orchestra of Colombia, Bogota Philharmonic Orchestra, Medellin Philharmonic Orchestra, Orquesta Sinfónica de Antioquia, EAFIT Symphony Orchestra, Cali Philharmonic Orchestra, and Filarmónica Joven de Colombia, among others, in Colombia.

 From 2011 to 2014, Andrés was the Associate Conductor of the Frost Symphony Orchestra in Miami, where he led important symphonic, chamber, operatic, and recording projects including several world premieres, a fully-staged production of Mozart’s “The Magic Flute” opera, and a performance with members of The Cleveland Orchestra.